permasean/order-management-poc/README.md

 - Polls every 30s for technician assignment
 - Transitions to `CONFIRMED` when a tech is assigned

+You can also monitor workflow progress in the Temporal UI at http://localhost:8080.

 ### 4. Download work order PDF

 Once the order is `CONFIRMED`, open the detail view and click "Download Work Order".
 A PDF is generated with order details and technician info, saved to local storage, and downloaded.
 Subsequent clicks return the cached PDF.